 YELLOW MAKES THE OFFER EASY

 The offer can be complicated.
-The legal contract of the offer is a dozen pages long and filled with legal jargon.
+It comes on a legal contract that is a dozen pages long and filled with legal jargon.

-YELLOW provides a summary of the offer and a guide to help explain the form in full.
+To make it easy, YELLOW provides a summary of the offer and a guide to help explain the contract in full.

-Here's a summary the seller will see on every offer:
+Here's an offer summary the seller will see: